TwistoPayments/marqeta-integration-docs/README.md

 # Marqeta

-[Marqeta](https://www.marqeta.com) is a card issuer-processor which will issue cards for our Polish customers and work alongside Wirecard (supporting our Czech operations) and then in the next stage will finally replace Wirecard altogether.
+[Marqeta](https://www.marqeta.com) is a card issuer-processor which will issue cards for our customers.
 It's biggest advantage is [Just-in-Time (JIT) funding](https://www.marqeta.com/platform/jit-funding) feature giving us real-time control over the approval of customers transactions.